 The Department shall champion in all the policy analysis and research programs with an impact on the macro-economy of Bhutan through Professionalism, Reliability, Accountability, Predictability, and Transparency.

-The Department of Macroeconomic Affairs shall shoulder very important responsibilities and support the Ministry of Finance fulfill its mandates as enshrined in the Public Finance Act of Bhutan 2007 and Amendment 2012.
-The Public Finance Act, 2007 and Amendment 2012 of Bhutan mandates the Ministry of Finance to:
+- DMDF shall shoulder very important responsibilities and support the Ministry of Finance to fulfill its mandates as enshrined in the PFA 2007 and Amendment 2012.
+The Public Finance Act, 2007 & amendment thereof mandates the MoF to:

-- Establish a macro-economic framework co-ordination committee to coordinate government macro-economic policies; and
+- Establish a macro-economic framework co-ordination committee to coordinate government macro-economic policies.

-- Coordinate other macro-economic and fiscal responsibilities of the Government, including borrowing, on-lending and grants.
+- Coordinate other macro-economic and fiscal responsibilities of the Government, including borrowing, on-lending and grants; and

 - Policy and planning of macroeconomic management of the country through the coordination of medium-term macroeconomic framework;